AustinCodingAcademy/PHPIntermediate/syllabus/06 MySQL Fundamentals.md

 #### Creating a category table
 A superior solution would be to create another table that contains all our product categories.
 In this way, we can simply assign each product a category.
+This process is known as [normalization](http://en.wikipedia.org/wiki/Database_normalization).
 ```sql
 CREATE TABLE `category` (
   `category_id` int(11) unsigned NOT NULL AUTO_INCREMENT,